metabase/metabase/docs/users-guide/04-asking-questions.md

 ## Viewing an individual record's details

-To see more info about a given record (a user, order, venue, etc), click on a record's ID number (or primary key).
+To see more info about a given record (a user, order, venue, etc.), click on a record's ID number (or primary key).
 You can see all fields related to that one record and all connected tables that are hidden in the table view for the sake of readability.
 To page through the other records in the current table, press the right or left arrow keys, or click on the arrows to the right or left of the screen.

 ![Record details](./images/notebook/record-details.png)